 Disability Support Services (DSS) is closely associated with the LRN.
 Information regarding academic accommodations for students with disabilities can be found on their website.

 Tutoring takes place in the LRN Lab in Knight Hall, Room 142.
-Schedules are available at the LRN Lab.
+Please stop by the LRN to schedule an appointment.
 Appointments are recommended, but drop-in may be available.

 The LRN recruits for tutors in the Spring Semester for the upcoming academic year.
 Students who meet the minimum qualifications are invited to apply to be a tutor.
 Applications are available at the LRN.
 Typically, LRN peer tutors work with students only on those courses they have actually taken and successfully completed at Arcadia.
 In general, those who are recruited to be tutors are upper-class students who have taken a number of AU courses.
 The best candidates will be able to tutor a wide range of courses, particularly “high-demand” courses.
 However, the LRN hires peer tutors who are not only excellent all-round students, but also possess interpersonal abilities, good communication skills, and enthusiasm for their subject areas.